chris-rutkowski/taptest/docs/docs/tutorial/first-test.md

 00:01 +1: All tests passed!
 ```

+Notice how TapTest only knows about the `HomeScreen`'s key - it doesn't care about your internal implementation or state management.
+By importing just the keys, TapTest interacts with a thin layer of your app's public interface, making tests resilient to refactoring and focused on user-visible behavior!

 ## 🎉 Achievement Unlocked!

 You've just verified your app starts correctly.
 Don't worry that you can't witness it executing - that's totally normal!
 Widget tests run invisibly, but with snapshots (soon) you can capture the output.